Control the game’s UI with code¶

 You can optionally connect nodes from the code.
 But doing it from the editor has two advantages:

-1. Godot can write new callback functions for you in the connected script 1.
-An emitter icon appears next to the node that emits the signal in the Scene dock
+- An emitter icon appears next to the node that emits the signal in the Scene dock

 At the bottom of the window you will find the path to the node you